0xpili/0xpili-blog/posts/long-term-games.md

 - You need a good team, even if on race day you run alone.
 - Take care of yourself.
 Listen to your body.
 We all have limits.
 - Limits are conversation starters.
 "I can't (yet)" is an invitation to renegotiate with yourself.

-Every training block introduces me to a new version of myself.
-I won't chase "arrival."
-I'll keep paying the rent, one quiet day at a time, and try to enjoy the fact that I get to run.